-Pandering and Prostitution in Las Vegas – Sex Crimes Lawyer Ross Goodman
+Las Vegas Pandering and Prostitution Charges – Sex Crimes Lawyer Ross Goodman

 Despite being labeled as the City of Sin, Las Vegas does not condone any form of pandering among its establishments.
 Pandering, or what is more commonly known as ‘pimping’, is a serious felony that merits harsher penalties than merely soliciting sexual favors or signing up for the services of a prostitute outside licensed brothels.
 Being convicted of pandering can have a serious long-term effect on your life, even after you have served your term.

 Sexual assault lawyer Ross Goodman explains how the city of Las Vegas handles pandering crime.

 ‘Pandering’, as defined by State law, is the act of persuading or encouraging a person or groups of persons either engage in acts of prostitution, or to continue working as a prostitute.
 Encouragement does not need to involve any acts of violence on the part of the panderer to be considered a pandering offense.
 In addition, forcefully detaining a person for the express purpose of marriage, either to the detainer or a third party, by force or coercion can be considered as pandering.